 reg delete HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\WindowsBackup /f

-Type the following command to delete automatic backup scheduled task and press Enter:
+Type the following command to delete the automatic backup scheduled task and press Enter:

 schtasks /delete /tn "Microsoft\Windows\WindowsBackup\AutomaticBackup" /f